 The words "fantasy" and "cubicle" are not often used in the same sentence.
 Fantasy brings to mind imagination, freedom, and extravagance.
 Cubicle conjures up restraint, harsh lighting, and office politics.

-Times are tough and employers are in business to earn profits, not to cater to their employees' taste.
+Employers are in business to earn profits, not to cater to their employees' taste.
 But it must be said: I loathe my cubicle.
 Like strip malls, cubicles are at best ubiquitous and at worst, ugly.
-I am grateful to be gainfully employed and many aspects of my job are satisfying.
+Many aspects of my job are satisfying.
 My cubicle, however, is not one of them.

 We were blanketed with snow yesterday for the second time in two weeks, allowing me to work from home.
-After work, I thought about decorating my ideal office.
+After work, I thought about decorating my ideal office space.
 Here are my choices:

 Farrow & Ball Silvergate damask wallpaper to replace the unfortunate rust-colored cubicle walls.
 I firmly believe that the color rust should be banned from the workplace.
 Rust is decay and there is nothing uplifting or motivating about this color, so why bring it into the workplace?